signalwerk/new-year.2026/README.md

 # New Year Game 2026

 A vertical platformer game built with TypeScript and Canvas.
 Jump your way up through platforms, avoid enemies, collect stars, and reach the portal at the top!
-Features custom fonts (Pilowlava & Space Mono), sound effects, and mobile touch controls.

 ## Live Versions